prajwalp705/-MACHINE-LEARNING-MODEL-IMPLEMENTATION/README.md

-Overview
+Overview:

 Machine Learning (ML) is a subfield of Artificial Intelligence (AI) that enables systems to automatically learn from data and improve their performance without being explicitly programmed.
 One highly practical application of ML is spam email detection, where the goal is to automatically classify incoming emails as either spam (unwanted or malicious content) or ham (legitimate messages).
 This project involves implementing a spam detection model using Scikit-learn, a popular Python ML library, with Visual Studio Code (VS Code) as the development environment.

-task Description Using Scikit-learn
+task Description (Using Scikit-learn):

 The main objective of this task was to create a predictive classification model that can accurately detect spam emails from a given dataset.
 We used the Scikit-learn library due to its simplicity and effectiveness in handling classification problems.
 The model was trained on a labeled dataset where emails were marked as either "spam" or "ham."

-Tools Used
+Tools Used:

 Python: The primary programming language used for building the model.